JuliaControl/ModelPredictiveControl.jl/README.md

-A model predictive control pacakge for Julia
+A model predictive control package for Julia